-How can gambling affect your life?
+How gambling affects your life

-Gambling can affect many areas of your life.
+Gambling can affect many areas of your life

 - Spending more than you want on gambling?